UK police say ‘multiple people’ stabbed on train, two suspects arrested

 “Two people have been arrested,” it said.

-Cambridgeshire police issued a separate statement saying they were called at 19:39 GMT after reports that multiple people had been stabbed on a train.
+Cambridgeshire police issued a separate statement, saying they were called at 19:39 GMT after reports that multiple people had been stabbed on a train.

 “Armed officers attended and the train was stopped at Huntingdon, where two men were arrested.
 A number of people have been taken to hospital,” the police said.